Illinois Compiled Statutes

 (i) The extent, nature, and impact of illness,

-including factors relating to obesity and disability on the population of the State;
+including factors relating to asthma, obesity, and disability on the population of the State;

 (ii) The determinants of health and health